-Every generation seems to have a certain work style and considers certain job-related issues as more or less important.
-For the baby boomers, being attached to the company is important.
+Every generation seems to have a particular work style and considers specific job-related issues more or less critical.
+For the baby boomers, being attached to the company is essential.
 Many have stayed with the same job or company for several decades.

 So What Do Millennials Look for in a Job?

 Each generation tends to look for different things in the workplace.
-For millennials, Harvard Business Review reports that the top four factors are an opportunity to learn and grow, the quality of the manager, the quality of management overall and an interest in the type of work.
+For millennials, Harvard Business Review reports that the top four factors are an opportunity to learn and grow, the manager’s quality, the management’s overall quality, and an interest in the type of work.
 These are followed by opportunities for advancement and overall compensation.
-Clear down at the bottom of the list are that the organization encourages creativity, the organization is a fun place to work and the work environment is informal.
+Clear down at the bottom of the list are that the organization encourages creativity, the organization is a fun place to work, and the work environment is informal.

 Millennials and Work-Life Balance

 Work-life balance is a big issue for millennials.
-First, the younger members of this group are often trying to juggle education and a job.
+First, this group’s younger members often try to juggle education and a job.
 Second, millennials are in the prime child-bearing and raising years.
 They have a greater need for flexibility than a baby boomer or even a Generation-Xer, whose kids are more likely to be near or in their teens.
-Long hours, inflexible schedules and a lack of sympathy for all the demands on their time can make them hop off the job to find something that better meets their needs.
+Long hours, inflexible schedules, and a lack of sympathy for all the demands on their time can make them hop off the job to find something that better meets their needs.

 Why Millennials Leave Jobs

 If you go back to what millennials value in their jobs, it’s not too hard to turn that around and figure out why they leave.
 Here are the main reasons why millennials leave their jobs:

 To learn and grow – some 20-somethings wind up in a job because it was available, not because it’s a good fit.
 Now they’re bored and way under-stimulated.
 They may take a hike if they don’t have the necessary challenge and a sense that they’re learning new things.